tobarod/netee/Windows/Windows_UniVPN.md

 Then your Unified Identity Authentication user name is: james.smith@dorabot.xyz

-When using the Unified Identity Authentication service for the first time, please visit the Unified Identity Authentication account management page in the company intranet, log in to activate your account, and change the initial account password according to the page prompts.
+When using the Unified Identity Authentication service for the first time, please visit the Unified Authentication account management page in the company intranet and change the initial account password to activate the account.

 Unified Identity Authentication account management page: http://password.dorabot.xyz/RDWeb/Pages/zh-CN/password.aspx (must be accessed from the company intranet, or after connecting to the intranet VPN)